Dolphins stun Raiders 26-25 to move step closer to playoffs

 Dolphins: WR Jakeem Grant left in the second half with an ankle injury. … LB Elandon Roberts was taken off on a stretcher with a knee injury in the third quarter and didn’t return.

-Raiders: G Denzelle Good left the game with an ankle injury late in the first half.
+Raiders: G Denzelle Good left the game with an ankle injury late in the first half. … Jacobs needed an IV because he came into the game not feeling well.

 UP NEXT